alison-mgg/SENG401_JewelryApp/README.md

 Before you begin, ensure you have the following software installed:

-### Prerequisites

-Before you begin, ensure you have the following software installed:

 -   Python 3.x
 -   React (You'll need Node.js and npm or yarn to set up a React development environment)
 -   MySQL Server